putuoka/c4it-blog/content/posts/2021/053-clean-code-5-tests/article.md

 ---
 title: "Clean code tips - Tests"
-path: '/blog/clean-code-tests'
+path: "/blog/clean-code-tests"
-tags: ["Clean Code" , "MainArticle"]
+tags: ["Clean Code", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Tests are as important as production code.
+excerpt: "Tests are as important as production code.
 Well, they are even more important!
 So writing them well brings lots of benefits to your projects."
 created: 2021-03-23
 updated: 2021-03-23
 ---

 Clean code principles apply not only to production code but even to tests.
 Indeed, a test should be even more clean, easy-to-understand, and meaningful than production code.

-In fact, __tests not only prevent bugs: they even document your application!__ New team members should look at tests to understand how a class, a function, or a module works.
+In fact, **tests not only prevent bugs: they even document your application!** New team members should look at tests to understand how a class, a function, or a module works.

 So, every test must have a clear meaning, must have its own _raison d'être_, and must be written well enough to let the readers understand it without too much fuss.